 E-Society offers the following services

-- We offer Computer Technical support to the entire District headquarters offices and the community especially the youth around.
+- We offer ICT Technical support to the District headquarters offices, Lower Local Governments, Primary schools and the community around Kasese especially the youth.

 - We offer internet services to Kasese District workers and the community around Kasese